nickybell/smpa2152/exams/final/fall2025/final_exam_study_guide.md

     * Evaluating causal claims
     * Conducting ethical research
     * Writing good survey questions
+    * Compare and contrast (e.g., experimental vs. observational, inference vs. prediction, quantitative vs. qualitative)

-* Part III will consist of a short essay (2-3 paragraphs) that asks you to make an argument about a contemporary issue in data analysis.
+* Part III will consist of an essay (3-4 paragraphs) that asks you to make an argument about a contemporary issue in data analysis.

 **Key Terms and Concepts**